 Even Mac started out in it.

 Fila would soon take over.
 Pam Shriver, Harold Solomon, Bill Scanlon, the list was endless- the F-Box was everywhere.
 I remember a quote from Fila’s legendary Marty Mulligan.
 He said, “I swear I don’t know where half the guys get our stuff.”
 But it was Borg and Vilas who made the line take off.

 Here’s Willy’s signature look.
 I think this is a shot from the movie “Players” he was in.
 (He won Wimbledon in that one.)
 Vilas would move on to Ellesse in the 1980s- more on that next week.
 And here’s a bonus- I’d seen this logo on him in various pictures, but couldn’t ID the line until now.
 This looks to be pre-Fila.

 Fila made racquets too- very late in the decade.
 I used the “Fila Wud 1” model, top left.
 Medium stiffness, beautiful cosmetics.
 Loved that frame.

 There were several other brands that jumped into the tennis fashion consciousness.
 Ellesse would soon be a major player (they would sign Evert later on too), Australian, Maggia, LaFont, and Sergio Tacchini.
 ST (he was a famous Italian Davis Cupper) would make a splash by signing Ilie Nastase and Jimmy Connors for a time, as well as the late Vitas Gerulaitis and some kid out of Stanford who had some game.
 (More on their history here.)
-Vitas would move to Maggia for his own line, and Mac would move to Nike for clothing in the 1980s.
+Vitas would move to Maggia for his own line, and Mac would move to Nike for clothing in the middle 1980s.

 Shoe companies got into the game with, er, both feet.
 Both Borg and Vilas wore Diadora in certain parts of the world.
 Back then, some players would have deals for particular countries.
 Borg wore Diadora for Europe, Tretorn for the U.S.